dreamcatcher-tech/network/Inbox/2024-01-03 1334 noschema - make a new kind of HAL using these rules.md

 AI could choose the react component or an arrangement of react components based on the context, so it could select different components to display at a particular path, and it could sniff the data at the path to choose what is the best way to display that information.

+Arrange it so the shell is a separate repo, and then we can use git submodules in a hacky way by putting them in folders next to the root, with a reference by link inside the shell.

 ## Actions and piercings
 To pierce is to make a git commit of external origin.
 This would be handled by the permissions of the path where the piercing was made.